Weighted noncommutative regular projective curves: Introduction

-In order to become able to treat many interesting examples of higher genus also, we work out the whole picture of noncommutative smooth projective curves over the real numbers.
+In order to become able to treat many interesting examples of higher genus also, we work out the whole picture of noncommutative regular projective curves over the real numbers.
 This is based on work by E.~Witt~\cite{witt:1934} on central skew field extensions of real algebraic function fields in one variable.
-These skew fields correspond to noncommutative real smooth projective curves, which we call (unless commutative) Witt curves.
+These skew fields correspond to noncommutative real regular projective curves, which we call (unless commutative) Witt curves.
 It seems that Witt's function-theoretic study~\cite{witt:1934} was never fully exploited in order to study noncommutative curves over the reals.
-By Witt's theorem~\cite{witt:1934} these curves correspond to Klein surfaces, with each of its ovals (=boundary points) divided into a finite number of segments, labelled with alternating signs ``$+$'' and ``$-$''.
+By Witt's theorem~\cite{witt:1934} these curves correspond to Klein surfaces, with each of its ovals (=boundary components) divided into a finite number of segments, labelled with alternating signs ``$+$'' and ``$-$'' (in this context we also call them Witt surfaces if at least one ``$-$'' occurs).
 We prove a Riemann-Hurwitz formula for the genus (in our definition) of Witt curves.
 We classify all genus zero and all genus one Witt curves.
 The latter will be done in Section~\ref{sec:elliptic} by classifying topologically the noncommutative real elliptic curves. \begin{theorem} The Klein bottle has as a Fourier-Mukai partner a Witt curve given by the annulus with two differently signed ovals. \end{theorem} The theorem, a non-weighted analogue of~\cite{kussin:2000}, describes a situation where the conclusion of a theorem of Bondal-Orlov~\cite{bondal:orlov:2001} does not hold.
 It also shows that the recent result~\cite{lopez_martin:2014} does not extend to the non-algebraically closed base-fields.

 We also show that in all elliptic cases the Auslander-Reiten translation $\tau$ has finite order, more precisely, given by $1$, $2$, $3$, $4$ or $6$, depending on the specific example; of course, over the reals only $1$ and $2$ occur.